react-native-training/create-xp-app/README.md

 This app works on React Native (iOS, Android, Windows) and web.
 Most of the app's code is contained in App.tsx.

-The commands in the instructions below assume you are in the root of this repo.

 ## To get started, install the create-xp-app cli globally
 ```
 npm i -g create-xp-app